vectorgrp/sil-kit-adapters-qemu/README.md

 This demo is further explained in [eth/README.md](eth/README.md).

-## SPI Demo
+## Chardev Demo
-This demo application allows the user to attach a simulated SPI interface (pipe) of a QEMU image to the SIL Kit in the form of a DataPublisher/DataSubscriber.
+This demo application allows the user to attach a simulated character device (chardev) interface (pipe) of a QEMU image to the SIL Kit in the form of a DataPublisher/DataSubscriber.

-This demo is further explained in [spi/README.md](spi/README.md).
+This demo is further explained in [chardev/README.md](chardev/README.md).